Valery Tsepkalo: Criticism

-On 12 May, Belarusian IT-media Dev.by accused Valery Tsepkalo of pressuring the edition.
+On 12 May 2020, Belarusian IT-media Dev.by accused Valery Tsepkalo of pressuring the edition.
 According to Dev.by, in 2016 Tsepkalo was displeased with its publications and urged HTP companies to cease collaboration.
 The edition also stated that Tsepkalo tried to intimidate TUT.by editors office and personally the editor-in-chief Yuri Zisser.
 Tsepkalo denied all accusations and explained that as the director of HTP he was unhappy with articles on Dev.by which persuaded the programmers to emigrate.
 A lot of readers reacted to the controversial articles and commented on subjectivity and timing of the publications.

 On 8 May 2020, Tsepkalo announced his run for presidency.
 Soon he gave an interview to Dev.by.
 As stated by the editors office, later Tsepkalo called off the text of the interview and sent with a courier a censored version with only 8 answers to the journalist's question, instead of 30.
 He also enclosed a written prohibition to publish the original version.

-There were attempts to edit Tsepkalo's page on Russian Wikipedia in May 2020, cutting off the criticism, Prabook project info, news on leasing on the house, and connections to Lukashenko.